Westfield Plaza Bonita

-Westfield Plaza Bonita commonly known as Plaza Bonita and Plaza is a shopping mall located in National City, California, and is owned by Unibail-Rodamco-Westfield.
-Anchor stores at the center include Macy's, JCPenney, Crunch Fitness, Target, Nordstrom Rack and one vacant space once occupied by John’s Incredible Pizza.
+Westfield Plaza Bonita, commonly known as Plaza Bonita and Plaza, is a shopping mall in National City, California.
+It is owned by Unibail-Rodamco-Westfield.
+Anchor stores at the center include Macy's, JCPenney, Target, Crunch Fitness, Nordstrom Rack and Round1.

 Although it is within the boundaries of National City, the mall is closely associated with and takes its name from the nearby community of Bonita, California.